Activating automatic backups

 Sending backups to Stormshield Network Cloud Backup

-In order to enable automatic backups to the Stormshield Network Cloud backup service, select the value Cloud backup for the field Backup server selection.
+In order to enable automatic backups to the Stormshield Network Cloud backup service,

 The SN Cloud Backup feature is available on all Stormshield Network Firewalls.
 However, the service requires the Firewall to be under a valid maintenance contract.